damn-right/e-commerce-next-js-frontend/README.md

 Mobile-First Approach: The website is designed to be fully responsive and mobile-friendly, ensuring a consistent experience across all devices.

 # Conclusion
-The New Fashion is dedicated to providing an exceptional online shopping experience.
+Veggie Delight is dedicated to providing an exceptional online shopping experience.
 With our comprehensive range of products and user-centric features, we aim to be the go-to destination for fashion enthusiasts seeking convenience, variety, and style.

 Project screenshots: